 Shalom brothas and sistas!
-I am Ma’urYahu, the author formerly known as Maurice Lindsay.
+I am Ma’uryahu, which means a light for Yah.
 By nature, I’m a student of the bible, black history and self development — and this is my personal blog where I share what I’ve learned along the way.
-Welcome!
+Welcome to my digital home!

 TruthOverTradition.com is my online effort to educate and empower my people (the so-called African-Americans) to be diligent seekers of the truth, rather then blind followers of traditions.
 Mostly, it’s a record of what I’ve discovered in my own search for truth — biblically, historically, spiritually — and what it takes to live a (inner) peaceful and (outer) productive life as a black man in America.